DoctorB-141/DoctorB-141/README.md

+# May your htop stats be low and your beard grow long
 - 👋 Hi, I’m @DoctorB-141 (the b is for bargain) - Hobbiest programmer intrested in low level programming Favorite language: c++
 Favorite text editor: vim